Sleeps 6 dogs allowed

-Safari tent in Cornwall: What more could you want from a get-away-from-it-all holiday than this?
+Safari tent in Cornwall: Could you want from a get-away-from-it-all holiday than this?
 Our seaside safari tent brings you cheek to cheek with nature but with all mod cons attached.
 Get ready to feel the sand between your toes.

 Wild at heart but love your home comforts?
 Then Buttercup is your perfect solution.
 Luxury camping under the stars, in a to-die-for gorgeous rural spot with glimpses of the sea, yet warm, dry and snug as a bug in a rug, with proper beds, leather sofa, a full-sized dining table and instant hot water.
 What more could one possibly ask for...